Rich2/openstrat/README.md

      * ostrat.pGames.pCloseOrder.
 Pre modern close order formation based battles, not using tiles.
      * ostrat.pGames.pSpace A solar system app.
      * ostrat.pGames.pChess.
 A search for an elegant implementation of Draughts and Chess.
    - **learn** A series of lessons for beginners to Scala, complete beginners to programming and beginners in geometry, using the graphical API.
-These will be repackaged and published as a separate project.
+These lessons are published seperatly as the LearnScala project.

-**4. NatStrat** This is currently just a hello world stub.
-I'm waiting for Scala-native to get up on 2.12 before experimenting.
-Running a game server in native should pose no problems.
-However there is no easily accessible canvas for native on Windows or Linux.
-The abstract canvas api could be implemented on DirectX or OpenGl, but this would require significantly more work than for the ScalaFx canvas or the Html Canvas.

-The code is currently organised for my own convenience.
-However if any of it ever gains significant traction with other developers, then I would be very happy to break it up and reorganise it.
-The packages are structured with a view to future break up.
+The code is organised so if it gains significant traction with other developers, then it can be broken up into seperate repositories.